FullScreenShenanigans/Documentation/Runtime.md

 console.log(`It took `${totalTime}` ms.`);
 ```

-This is used to help calculate `upkeepNext` which is a number reference to the next upkeep which is scheduled by `upkeepScheduler`.
+This is used to help calculate `upkeepNext` which is a number reference to the next upkeep scheduled by `upkeepScheduler`.
 `upkeepScheduler` is a custom function that takes in a handler for another function and sets it to run after a delay.

 ```typescript